bguiz/blog-bguiz/src/posts/2024-09-08-devrel-team-okr-planning-strategy.md

 Multiple KRs get “rolled up” into a single objective of the hierarchical level above it.
 Anticipate this, and refactor the team’s OKRs accordingly.
 For example, during the initial planning stage, you may have KRs grouped into objectives.

 These objectives may be based on DevRel sub-function areas.
 If you peek at the OKRs one level up, you may find that there is no natural alignment.
-If so, change the grouping of the DevRel team’s KRs into objectives to make alignments possible.
+If so, shuffle the grouping of the DevRel team’s KRs into objectives such that alignments are possible.

 **Team buy-in**: